Title

 "I bet Stephen Hawkins'd be rubbish at fighting dragons," said Ginger.

-TICH VAMPIRE HUNTER
+TICH THE VAMPIRE HUNTER

 There"s something funny going on." announced Tich.
 He had called an emergency meeting of the gang to discuss the latest developments.